dcreager/dcreager.net/content/git/workflows.markdown

    get that commit just right.

-   Now, you *might* want a record of all of those drafts, and the back-and-forth comments between you and your review, to be recorded *somewhere* for posterity.
+   Now, you *might* want a record of all of those drafts, and the back-and-forth comments between you and your reviewer, to be recorded *somewhere* for posterity.
 But the git log is not the right place for it!
 Instead, make sure that your code review tool is itself long-lived and searchable (archived GitHub pull requests, mailing list archives, etc).